micmejia/bible-dump/NKJV/Deuteronomy/Deut 8.md

 then you say in your heart, 'My power and the might of my hand have gained me this wealth.'

 ###### 18
-"And you shall remember the Lord your God, for _it is_ He who gives you power to get wealth, that He may [^h]establish His covenant which He swore to your fathers, as _it is_ this day.
+"And you shall remember the Lord your God, for _it is_ He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as _it is_ this day.

 ###### 19
 Then it shall be, if you by any means forget the Lord your God, and follow other gods, and serve them and worship them, I testify against you this day that you shall surely perish.